Code-4-Community/learning-resources/docs/week-3.md

 ```

 When typing components, we have to make sure to type the props that we are taking in (if applicable).
 The way
 we do this is with an interface with the name and the type of the prop we are expecting.
-For example lets
+For example let's
 take the `LuckyNum` component as an example.

 ```